marcelvoss/MVDribbbleKit/README.md

 MVDribbbleKit is a modern, full-featured and well-documented Objective-C wrapper for the official [Dribbble API v1](https://dribbble.com/api).

+One of the main goales was to create a lightweight wrapper, that requires as few dependencies as possible (it actually requires only one, which is SSKeychain).
+Another goal was clean code, a good documenation and stability.

 Make sure that you read the [Terms & Guidelines](http://developer.dribbble.com/terms/) before using it.

 **Important:** this library requires **iOS 7 or later** or **OS X 10.9 or later**.

-**Important: it is not recommended to use the current version in production.
+**Reminder: it is not recommended to use the current version in production.
 Use the [last stable version](https://github.com/marcelvoss/MVDribbbleKit/releases/tag/0.1.3) (version 0.1.3) instead.**

 ## Installation
 ### CocoaPods
 MVDribbbleKit is available via CocoaPods.
-Simply add this to your Podfile: `pod 'MVDribbbleKit', '~> 1.0'` and install it with `pod install`.
-Boom!
+Add the following to your Podfile, install it and you are ready to go:

+`
+pod 'MVDribbbleKit', '~> 1.0'
+`

 ### Without CocoaPods
 Download the latest version, add the MVDribbbleKit folder to your project and #import it.